Virginia vs. Duke NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Virginia has combined with its opponents to score more than 69 points only one time this year.
+- Virginia and its opponents have scored at least 69 points or more only once this season.

-- Duke has combined with its opponents to score more than 69 points in one game this season.

-- The combined points per game average of the two teams, 65.7, is 3.3 points fewer than Saturday's over/under.
+- The two teams combine to average 65.7 points per game, 3.3 less than the total in this contest.

-- The 57.3 combined points per game that these two squads have allowed this season are 11.7 fewer than the 69 over/under in this contest.
+- These two squads combine to surrender 57.3 points per game, 11.7 fewer than this contest's over/under.

 - The average total in Cavaliers games this season is 65, four points fewer than Saturday's total of 69 .